 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Purchases made through these links are of no extra costs to you and will help support the workings of this blog.

 - 2 ounce water, ice cold

 - 1/2 tsp salt

 - 3 ounces oats

-Place pie in the oven to bake for 35-40 minutes.
+- Place pie in the oven to bake for 30 minutes with the crust covered with foil.
+Remove foil and bake another 15 minutes.
 Pull the pie when the crust becomes golden brown and the bottom crust is fully cooked.
 Let cool for a few minutes before cutting to let the juices settle.

 If you use a deep pie dish, like I do, I would double the amount of apple pie filling you use to make this pie.
 If you are using a regular pie dish, follow the recipe.

 I like using my own apple pie filling recipe for this pie but feel free to use your own if you feel like it

 Amount Per ServingCalories 641 Total Fat 36g Saturated Fat 22g Trans Fat 1g Unsaturated Fat 11g Cholesterol 91mg Sodium 634mg Carbohydrates 72g Fiber 3g Sugar 16g Protein 8g